MateenCode/classNotes/README.md

 ### Outcomes

-- Every other Thursday 6:30 - 8:30 PM Eastern time for Outcomes Sessions starting on 2/20 with Tosin
+- Every other Thursday 6:30 - 8:30 PM Eastern time for Outcomes Sessions starting on 2/20 with Lupe

 ### Structured Homework